Frequently asked questions

-We have developed a free iPhone app that utilizes Apple's Face ID depth sensor technology, found in iPhone X and later models.
-The app will create a facial scan that can be sent to 3D printer to create a personalized, custom-fit face mask.
+We have developed a free iPhone app that utilizes Apple's Face ID depth sensing technology, found in iPhone X and later models.
+The app will create a facial scan that can be sent to 3D printers to create a personalized, custom-fit face mask.

 Where are these masks produced?

 We have developed a robust supply chain with 3D printing manufacturers scattered throughout the United States in order to bring our proprietary technology to market.
 The manufacturers we currently collaborate with include AVID PD, Fathom, Forecast 3D, Forerunner, and Qualified3D.
 These 3D printing operations are located in the Bay Area, San Diego, Colorado, and Michigan, respectively.
 MyMask Movement’s long-term goal is to

 expand localized printing capabilities to every major region within the US healthcare space.

 If I donate, what does the money contribute to?

 MyMask Movement is working to save as many lives as fast as possible, starting with the most impacted communities – healthcare workers, frontline workers, and the elderly.
 Your donation will help us provide masks to hospitals, retirement homes, and research institutes as far as Kenya.

 Yes, we are a 501(c)3 nonprofit organization.
 We will send a donor letter at the end of the year.